 This tool is more advanced than the HDR software in Lightroom.
 You can adjust edge glow, tone curve, and color.
 These change how Photoshop layers the exposures.

 If you’re new to HDR programs, you might not know how best to edit your HDR photo.
-Presets like Photorealistic, City Twilight, and Surrealistic will also help guide your choices.
+That is when presets can help you to enhance your image.